mu-mostafa98/servo/components/svg_engine/README.md

 The `layout` crate owns the boundary between the document and the renderer.
-Its `build_svg_render_tree` entry point walks the SVG subtree, resolves CSS computed values, and collects the `<defs>` resources (gradients, patterns, clip-paths, masks, filters, and markers) into a pure-data `SvgRenderTree`.
+Its `build_svg_render_tree` entry point walks the SVG subtree, resolves CSS computed values, and collects the `<defs>` resources (gradients, patterns, and markers) into a pure-data `SvgRenderTree`.
 The result is a tree of `SvgRenderNode`s carrying only the geometry and paint information the renderer needs — no DOM or layout types leak through.